Listing profile vs edit product page

 - pull values for certain columns from specific product attributes / meta fields

 It's supposed to save you the effort of having to enter everything on the edit product page - but it can take some effort to get everything up according to Amazon's requirements for listing new products.

 If your products already exist on Amazon, you don't have to use a listing profile at all - all you need is an ASIN in that case.

 Should I use the Amazon Feed Attributes box on the edit product page?

 The Amazon Feed Attributes section should only be used if you have to.
 It's a tool for advanced users to give you access to every single feed column on the product level, but if you are just trying to list your first items on Amazon you should keep it as simple as possible.

 Once you have successfully listed new products on Amazon, you can use the Amazon Feed Attributes section to further refine your listings by providing information about your target audience or set platinum keywords.
 But you should never use it to set a value that already has a dedicated form field on the edit product page, like listing title or price.

-The documentation is still work in progress (and one reason why WP-Lister for Amazon is still tagged "beta"), and there is some more documentation about profiles and listing products, which demonstrate how to set up profiles and what you need to enter on the edit product page:
+The documentation is still work in progress and there is more information about profiles and listing products on wplab.com about how to set up profiles and what you need to enter on the edit product page: